marijnh/blog/_posts/2012-09-20-codemirror-mode-system.md

 state is accumulated for the whole document.
-It also means that most background parsing runs are short, since there'll be no more than a few hundred lines between the part of the document that you're currently editing and the bottom of the visible viewport.
+It also means that most background parsing runs are short, since there'll be no more than a few hundred lines between the part of the document that you're currently editing and the bottom of the visible view port.

 ## Power